-Students in the Joint Doctoral program pursue a Doctor of Philosophy (PhD).
-As described in the Handbook for Advanced Degree Students (Graduate School of Education at the University of California, Berkeley), the PhD degree is intended for individuals who wish to conduct original theory-based research on educational problems, and who intend to pursue careers in research and university-level teaching.
+Students in the Joint Doctoral program pursue a Doctor of Philosophy (PhD) as described in the Joint Doctoral Handbook.
+The PhD degree is intended for individuals who wish to conduct original theory-based research on educational problems, and who intend to pursue careers in research and university-level teaching.
 Specific requirements relative to the PhD (including academic preparation, areas of specialization, coursework, prequalifying and qualifying examinations, and the dissertation) are described in the UCB Graduate School of Education.

 In general, PhD students should be prepared for research leadership and the exploration of conceptual frontiers.
 The PhD dissertation must make an original contribution to the body of knowledge in Special Education.
 A student may be interested, for example, in the cognitive growth of children with learning disabilities, or the application of organization theory in the administration of Special Education programs.